 These are the hottest potatoes in restaurants these days.
 No wonder…These little spears are so tasty.
 They’re sweeter than a regular potato and far more nutritious.
 Instead of deep frying, I’m baking them coated with a small amount of olive oil.
-The skinny for 1 serving is 106 calories, 5 grams of fat and 3 Weight Watchers POINTS PLUS.
+Each serving has 136 calories, 5 grams of fat and 5 Weight Watchers SmartPoints.
 A medium size French fries at Carl’s Jr has an astounding 710 calories and 33 grams of fat!!!

 Prep Time: 10 minutes

 Bake Time: 25-30 minutes

 2 (12 oz) bags Sweet Potato Spears from Trader Joe’s or 2 large sweet potatoes (~2 pounds, unpeeled)

 ½ teaspoon salt

 2. If you’re not using already prepped bags, peel the sweet potatoes and cut into ⅛ inch spears.

 3. Place sweet potato spears on a baking pan.
 Drizzle olive oil over potatoes.
 Using your hands, toss well to evenly coat.